kfahn22/Auld-Lang-Syne-Train/README.md

 ```
 C                        G7
-Should tensor dim be denied
+Should tensor dim be denied, and cause a fatal error

     C                F
-And cause a fatal error
+Should autoencoder fail to work, should I lose my mind?

        C                 G7
-Should I lose my mind, my dear?
-Should I lose my mind?

 Am          F    G7   C
 I'll comment out the working code and start afresh next time.